 along with NAACI co-directors Dr. Wendy Turgeon, Dr. Susan Gardner and Dr. Maria Teresa de la Garza

 In collaboration with The Mexican Federation of Philosophy for Children and the Centers Tepepan and Thinkers sponsored the 2018 NAACI CONFERNCE

 on June 15, 16, 17, 2018

 Theme: Education in a world in crisis: How philosophy for/by children might respond.

-Location: the conference will take place in the Museo Nacional de los Ferrocarriles Mexicanos, in Puebla.
+The conference took place in the Museo Nacional de los Ferrocarriles Mexicanos, in Puebla.

 The city of Puebla de los Angeles was the first city in Central Mexico founded by the Spanish conquerors in 1531, strategically situated midway between the port of Veracruz and Mexico City, was the second most important city during the colonial period.
 It is located about 100 kilometers West of Mexico City, at the foot of one of the largest volcanoes in Mexico, the Popocatepetl.
 The new aesthetic concepts resulting from the fusion of European and American styles are peculiar to Puebla, where you can admire the Mexican Baroque and the Indigenous Baroque in its numerous buildings.
 The city was inscribed to the World Heritage List in 1987. (whc.unesco.org/es/list/416http:/www.worldheritagesite.org/list/id/416).

 The conference was a huge success; we invite you to view some pictures from the conference taken by Wayne Henry.
 Thank you, Wayne, for contributing your work to the site!